dotkernel/dot-mail-outlook/README.md

 `dotkernel/dot-mail-outlook` makes use of SASL XOAUTH2 mechanism for use with the [SMTP AUTH](https://datatracker.ietf.org/doc/html/rfc4954) command.

-To allow generating the bearer token in the background, without user input required, `dot-mail-outlook` implements the `client credentials` flow from Microsoft:
+To allow generating the bearer token in the background, without a user input required, `dot-mail-outlook` implements the `client credentials` flow from Microsoft:

 - [Authenticate an IMAP, POP or SMTP connection using OAuth](https://learn.microsoft.com/en-us/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth)